tiprankstipranks

 Changes in U.S. and foreign administrative policy, including changes to existing trade agreements and any resulting changes in international trade relations, may adversely affect our business, financial condition and results of operations.

 We manufacture, sell and service products globally and rely upon a global supply chain to deliver the raw materials, components, systems and parts that we need to manufacture and service our products.
-Changes in laws, regulations and government policies on foreign trade and investment can affect the demand for our products and services, cause non-U.S. customers to shift preferences towards domestically manufactured or branded products and impact the competitive position of our products or prevent us from being able to sell products in certain countries.
-Our business benefits from free trade agreements, such as the United States-Mexico-Canada Agreement and efforts to withdraw from, or substantially modify such agreements or arrangements, in addition to the implementation of more restrictive trade policies, such as more detailed inspections, higher tariffs (including, but not limited to, additional tariffs on the import of steel or aluminum and imposition of new or retaliatory tariffs against certain countries, such as based on developments in U.S. and China relations), import or export licensing requirements and exchange controls or new barriers to entry, could limit our ability to capitalize on current and future growth opportunities in international markets, impair our ability to expand the business by offering new technologies, products and services, and could adversely impact our production costs, customer demand and our relationships with customers and suppliers.
+Changes in laws, regulations and government policies on foreign trade and investment can affect the demand for our products and services, cause customers to shift preferences towards domestically manufactured or branded products, and impact the competitive position of our products or prevent us from being able to sell or manufacture products in certain countries.
+Our business benefits from free trade agreements, such as the United States-Mexico-Canada Agreement.
+Efforts to withdraw from, or substantially modify, such agreements or arrangements, or actions taken in contravention of such agreements or arrangements, or the implementation of more restrictive trade policies, such as higher tariffs relevant to our operations (particularly in Mexico and China), import or export licensing requirements and exchange controls or new barriers to entry, could limit our ability to capitalize on current and future growth opportunities in international markets, impair our ability to expand the business by offering new technologies, products and services, and adversely impact our production costs, customer demand, our competitiveness and our relationships with customers and suppliers.
+Such actions can be announced with little or no advance notice, and we may not be able to effectively mitigate all adverse impacts from such measures.
 Any of these consequences could have an adverse effect on our business, financial condition and results of operations.

 Economy & Political Environment - Risk 2

 Our business, financial condition and results of operations are sensitive to global and regional business and economic conditions, particularly those specific to the global vehicle and industrial equipment industries.
-Commercial vehicle, industrial application and light vehicle production and sales are cyclical and sensitive to general economic conditions and other factors including interest rates, consumer credit, and consumer spending and preferences.
-Economic declines resulting in significant reductions in commercial vehicle or light vehicle production have in the past and would in the future adversely affect our business, financial condition and results of operations, including our sales to OEMs.
+Commercial vehicle, industrial application and light vehicle production and sales are cyclical and sensitive to general economic conditions and other factors, including inflation, interest rates, consumer credit, and consumer spending and preferences.
+Economic declines resulting in significant reductions in commercial vehicle or light vehicle production have in the past adversely affected our business, financial condition and results of operations, including our sales to OEMs, and could again in the future.
+Many global economies have continued to experience elevated levels of inflation more generally, which has led to an increase in other input costs.
+As a result, the Company has experienced, and may continue to experience, higher costs.
+Although the Company has had success offsetting higher costs through a combination of productivity and customer recoveries, there can be no guarantee that the Company will continue to be successful doing so in the future, should inflation remain at elevated levels.

 International Operations - Risk 1